AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/asset-processor.md

     1. **Feature Type**: Select **Asset processing** from the drop drown.
     1. **Select folders and files**: Navigate and choose one or multiple folders and files to process.
-    1. **Select folders to ignore**: Optionally, select subfolders within the chosen parent folder to exclude from processing.
+    1. **Select folders to ignore**: Optionally, select sub-folders within the chosen parent folder to exclude from processing.
-    1. **Asset Type**: From the dropdown, select the specific asset type to process (e.g., DITA Topic, DITA Map, Markdown, HTML/CSS, DITAVAL, or other media files).
-Only the selected asset type will be processed from the folder(s) you specified earlier.
+    1. **Asset Type**: From the dropdown, select the specific asset type to process (e.g., DITA Topic, DITA Map, Markdown, HTML/CSS, DITAVAL, or other files).
+Only the selected asset type gets processed from the folder(s) you specified earlier.
-    Example: Selecting DITA Topic will process only DITA topics within the selected folder, enabling targeted filtering.
+    Example: Selecting DITA Topic processes only DITA topics within the selected folder, enabling targeted filtering.
     1. **Created after/Created before**: Apply date filters to process assets created within the specified timeframe.

     >[!NOTE]
     >